 Bill Binder, Merrie Greenfield

-I’m With Her will perform in the 6:25 p.m. block at the HCC Mainstage Theatre on Saturday, September 11.
+I’m With Her will perform online in the 8:00 p.m.
+ET block on Wednesday, October 20.

 Interview (from the 2020 Very Normal Festival)

 We’re so lucky to have both of you with us this year!
 Tell us about I’m With Her.
 What can audiences expect from your show this year?

 We both feel so lucky and excited to be involved, thank you!
 Merrie here, and I’m haunted by writing show descriptions, but I’ll try.
 I think audiences can expect seasoning of vulnerable and/or emotional prodding, in a bouillabaisse of grounded/absurd play and references to antiquated pop culture nobody remembers/wants to remember except us.
 Bill has provided a couch for me to quarantine away from my older, immunocompromised parents this year, for which I’m immensely grateful and in constant awe of.
 I’m sure the extra lockdown time in the same space has been marinating a couple of heightened shows, hopefully even sillier than we usually get.
 Also, I just learned I’ve been using “bouillabaisse” wrong for literally years.